microsoft/CNTK/Examples/Image/Classification/GoogLeNet/BN-Inception/Python/README.md

 This example is python implementation of BN-Inception model, which is described in [Batch Normalization: Accelerating Deep Network Training by Reducing Internal Covariate Shift](https://arxiv.org/abs/1502.03167).

-We use a fixed crop ratio of `0.85` and scale the cropped image down to `224x224` pixels for training.
+We use random crop ratio, ranged from `0.46666` to `0.85`, and scale the cropped image down to `224x224` pixels for training.
 Run the example from the current folder using:

 `python BN_Inception_ImageNet.py`